 Postal address: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 We hope that’s clear.
-If it isn’t or you have another question that isn’t covered, please contact us.
+If you have another question that isn’t covered, or want to action any of your other data rights at any time, please contact us.